jeffrey0653/aws-elemental-medialive-lab-guide/docs/getting-started-OBStoFB.md

 # Getting Started with AWS Elemental MediaLive<a name="getting-started"></a>

-This tutorial describes how to ingest a video source from an RTP source and generate one HLS output that contains one H\.264 video encode and one audio encode\.
-MediaLive will send the output to AWS Elemental MediaPackage\.
+This tutorial describes how to ingest a video source from an RTMP push source and generate one RTMP output video and one audio \.
+MediaLive will send the output to Facebook Live.
 The output will consist of the following:
-+ One master manifest: channel\.m3u8
-+ One rendition manifest: channel\_1\.m3u8
-+ TS files for each output: channel\_1\.00001\.ts, channel\_1\.00002\.ts, channel\_1\.00003\.ts, and so on

 This tutorial uses the default values for most configuration fields in the channel\.